stan-dev/posteriordb/README.md

 1. Priors are hardcoded in model files
    Create a new model to test different priors
 2. Data transformations are stored as different datasets Create a new data to test different data transformations, subsets and variable settings.
-This makes the database larger, but simplifies analysis of individual posteriors.
+This makes the database larger/less memory efficient, but simplifies analysis of individual posteriors.
 3. Models and data has [model/data].info.json files with model and data specific information.
 4. Templates for different jsons can be found in content/templates and schemas in schemas
 5. Prefix 'syn_' stands for synthetic data where the generative process is known and can be found in content/data-raw
 6. All data preprocessing is included in the data-raw folder

-## R package
+### Add a posterior to the database

+Forka and submit it as a PR.

+## Using the posterior database from R (with the R package)

 The included database contain convinience functions to access data, stan code and information for individual posteriors.